 Professional Skills training runs through the Chemistry degree curriculum and extended activities outside of the programme are encouraged and supported so that our students emerge as graduates equipped to achieve their full potential.

 A degree in Chemistry is demanding and our programmes are necessarily time-intensive, combining theory with practical skills and experimental laboratory training.
-Success requires organisation and careful time-management, and these skills are taught from the outset.
+Success requires organisation and careful time-management, and these skills are practiced from the outset.
 As each student progresses through the degree programme the responsibility shifts further onto their shoulders.
 Many of the skills are combined in the laboratory programme, where preparation and time-management are crucial.
-Students are guided in this process on a one-to-one basis with faculty and experienced postgraduate demonstrators, who similarly support scientific writing and communication skills in the laboratory report preparation.
+Students are guided in this process by faculty and experienced postgraduate demonstrators, who similarly support scientific writing and communication skills in the laboratory report preparation.
 Feedback loops in formative (non-assessed) exercises allow students to improve their skills before submission of assessed reports.
 The School's Peer Assisted Learning programme gives students further opportunities to hone their communication skills and contribute to the UEA Chemistry community.